Do you know what to look for when buying leather?

 The problem with too many types of 'leather'

 On average, people do have a sense that a leather product is costlier due to the nature of processing animal hide, but rarely any knowledge past that.
 The rise of simulated leather products made from textiles covered in polyurethane and other plastics have only made this worse.
-Termed ‘leatherette’ and ‘vegan leather’, these products are relying on the long-established reputation of real leather to make them seem higher quality than they really are.
-In reality, these products fool consumers who are unaccustomed to the qualities of real leather – perhaps because they have never seen, touched, or used real, quality leather goods.
+Termed 'leatherette' and 'vegan leather', these products are relying on the long-established reputation of real leather to make them seem higher quality than they really are while simultaneously selling at a fraction of the cost.
+In reality, these products fool consumers who are unaccustomed to the qualities of real leather - perhaps because they have never seen, touched, or used real, quality leather goods.
 Sadly, they end up relying on manufacturers to tell them that these two products are comparable in quality, so why would you pay more?
 The trouble is that synthetics are (obviously) man-made and inherently of poorer quality simply due to their material composition.
 Plastic is not leather.

 This can be a great stepping stone to getting your dream product out of real leather.
 Unfortunately for many people, the line between plastic and real leather has been drawn rather shakily in the modern world.
 Plenty of 'leather' products available are indeed based in animal hide, but are also coated in a plastic compound.
 The only obvious difference between the two materials becomes the cost.
 And maybe a hint of that old leather smell.
 But the true nature of leather has been destroyed.
 At this point, the 'leather' product is really a synthetic.